 The symptoms to look out for include:

 You are also encouraged to report any suspected polyphagous shothole borer cases.
 Please include a GPS coordinate of the tree, photos of the symptoms, and the name of the tree (if you know it).
-These details can be emailed to firstname.lastname@example.org.
+These details can be emailed to firstname.lastname@example.org or contact us.
 Please do not move any plant matter that may be affected, we need to try and contain the contagion.